mchkl/Gnometown-UI/README.md

 will see a set of cards with photo and name of gnomes.
 Upon clicking on one of the cards a modal is being shown providing more information on each gnome.
 A user can search for names and filter gnomes by their age, weight and height.

+*Update:

+- You can now add/remove friends to/from your friends' list thanks to Redux.

 ## Running the project

 - Fork this project at https://github.com/mchkl/Gnometown-UI.